 As a result, the body will fatigue more easily, making it susceptible to injury.

 Some of the most common soccer-related overuse injuries we see at Kintec:

-Many overuse injuries in soccer can be linked to poor footwear that lacks shock absorption and biomechanical support.
+Many overuse injuries in soccer are associated with poor footwear that lacks shock absorption and biomechanical support.
 Soccer shoes are designed to keep the feet low to the ground, provide traction on grass and turf surfaces, and to allow the player to maintain a good ‘feel’ for the ball.

-To reduce your chance of overuse injury at the beginning of a new soccer season, start off on the right foot with a full biomechanical assessment by a fit expert or certified pedorthist.
-They will help identify biomechanical issues that can contribute to common overuse injuries and provide an opportunity to get fit with OTC insoles or custom orthotics specifically designed for soccer shoes.
+Start off on the right foot with a full biomechanical assessment by a fit expert or certified pedorthist.
+They will help identify biomechanical issues that can contribute to common overuse injuries.
+They will also provide an opportunity to get fit with OTC insoles or custom orthotics specifically for soccer shoes.

-When selecting a pair of soccer shoes make sure the heel counter is strong, the shoes are torsionally stiff through the mid foot and the flex point of the shoes matches the flex points of your feet.
+When selecting a pair of soccer shoes, there are many features to look for.
+Make sure the heel counter is strong, the shoes are torsionally stiff through the midfoot and the flex point of the shoes matches the flex points of your feet.

-Also, select a shoe that is designed for the surface you will be playing on.
-If you will be playing on both grass and turf fields, then you should have a shoe for each different surface.
-The shoe should have an easily removed insole to allow for the use of an OTC supportive insole or custom orthotic.
-Once you have chosen an appropriate soccer shoe, begin to gradually increase your intensity allowing your body time to adapt to new physical stresses on the body.
+Also, select a shoe for the surface you will be playing on.
+If you will be playing on both grass and turf fields, you should have a shoe for each different surface.
+The shoe should have an easily removed insole to allow for an OTC supportive insole or custom orthotic.
+Once you have chosen an appropriate soccer shoe, begin to gradually increase your intensity.
+This will allow your body time to adapt to new physical stresses on the body.

 If you are experiencing an overuse injury then please consult with your physician.
 They may recommend a consultation with a Canadian Certified Pedorthist.